-Sun damage affects us all, and produces negative effects in the skin, such as increased risk of skin cancer, and interference with the skin’s normal reparative mechanisms.
+Sun damage affects us all.
+It produces negative effects on the skin, such as an increased risk of skin cancer, and interference with the skin’s normal reparative mechanisms.
 When these mechanisms become overwhelmed by too much sun exposure, negative results may include skin thickening, wrinkles, and changes in skin tone.
 Simply put, sun damage can accelerate the skin’s natural aging process, in a process called photoaging.

 Sources and references:

 Maeve C Cosgrove, Oscar H Franco, Stewart P Granger, Peter G Murray, Andrew E Mayes, Dietary nutrient intakes and skin-aging appearance among middle-aged American women, The American Journal of Clinical Nutrition, Volume 86, Issue 4, October 2007, Pages 1225–1231.